kaouterkarboub/MetadocRepository/README.md

 For speed processing and robust processing video frames should exceed 20MB.

 After Running the code You will the videos (original, converted, and results included) in this Drive Link:

+I ADDED COMMENTS AS MUCH AS POSSIBLE TO MAKE THE CODE MORE CLEAR ...